Stability of Moral Choices

 (Proverbs 12:8-12)

-A man who shows wisdom and insight will receive commendation, but a perverse man will be despised because how he thinks is reflected in his words and actions.
+A man who shows wisdom and insight will receive commendation, but a perverse man will be despised because of how he thinks is reflected in his words and actions.
 By implication, the wise man is an upright or straightforward person.
 But just because a person is despised, it doesn't follow that he is crooked.
-We should not seek out being elevated in the sight of others.
-You are better off being overlooked and still having someone working for you than giving yourself honor but having nothing to eat.
+We should not seek to be elevated in the sight of others.
+You are better off being overlooked and still having someone working for you than to give yourself honor but have nothing to eat.
 You can't eat praise.

 The righteous are concerned about others, including animals.
 How a person treats animals reflects how he will treat people.
 In contrast, the kindest deeds of the wicked are nothing but cruelties.
 In other words, even in apparently kind deeds, there are sharp barbs of cruelties hidden within.
 They think they are being kind when they are not as cruel as they could have been.

 A farmer does several steps before planting his seed.
-The fields have to be turned over after the harvest and then the ground has to be tilled, breaking up the dirt into fine particles before the seeds are planted.
+The fields have to be turned over after the harvest, then tilled to break up the soil into fine particles before the seeds are planted.
 It might seem tempting to skip these steps, but without them, crop yields would drastically drop.
-But because of his willingness to work diligently, he is able to produce food to satisfy himself.
+But because of his diligence, he is able to produce food to satisfy himself.
 However, a person who prefers to chase after fantasies, idle pleasures, and things with no value and avoids work doesn't understand the impact it has on his life.
 He doesn't see that past idleness leads to future hunger.
 The difference between the two outcomes stems from two attitudes of the heart.

 The wicked crave the plunder of other evil people.
 It is a greed, but rarely does it give the covetous what they want.
 What little the wicked do gain is by taking from others.
 However, righteousness is firmly rooted and yields produce in its time.
 The difference is between coveting and producing.
 The righteous are productive people.